charmed-kubernetes/metallb-operator/README.md

-# MetalLB Bundle
+# MetalLB Charm Bundle

 ## Overview

 The MetalLB charm offers a software network load balancing implementation that allows for LoadBalancing services in Kubernetes.

 This bundle deploys MetalLB to a Juju K8s model.
 The individual charms that make up this bundle can be found under `charms/`.

 Upstream documentation can be found here : <https://metallb.universe.tf/>

+MetalLB has two modes of operation: Layer 2 or BGP.
+Both concepts are explained here https://ubuntu.com/kubernetes/docs/metallb.
+This charm currently supports *only* the layer 2 mode.

 ## Deploying